Iowa Democrat asks House to review 6-vote race, cites errors

 Iowa Democrat asks House to review 6-vote race, cites errorsNew

 IOWA CITY, Iowa (AP) — Democrat Rita Hart is asking the U.S. House to investigate and overturn the race that Iowa says she lost by six votes, arguing that 22 ballots were wrongly excluded and others weren’t examined during the recount.
-In an election contest she’s filing Tuesday, Hart argues that she would have netted 15 votes and defeated Republican Mariannette Miller-Meeks had the 22 ballots been counted in Iowa’s 2nd Congressional District.
+The campaign provided the notice of contest to The Associated Press and announced its filing Tuesday morning.
+In the document, Hart argues that she would have netted 15 votes and defeated Republican Mariannette Miller-Meeks had the 22 ballots been counted in Iowa’s 2nd Congressional District.
 Hart is asking the Democratic-led House to count those votes and conduct a uniform recount throughout the district’s 24 counties.
 She says she is confident she will be ahead after that process and declared the winner.